 If you need to translate a PDF file for professional use or a presentation, having it done manually may be your best option.
 This would obviously work best at the creation stage before the document is made into a PDF file but can work afterwards too.
 It just means a little more work for the translator and a little more expense for you.

 If you often need to translate PDF files, you may want to invest in professional translation software or service to do it for you.
 If you only need it occasionally, a free service might be just what you need.

 One such service for occasional use is DocTranslator.
-It’s a free, web based document management service that can translate a PDF file into one of 104 languages.
-It is run by volunteers and requires no payment although a donation to this worthy website is definitely worth giving.
+It’s a free, web based document management service that can translate a PDF file to and from any of 104 languages.
+DocTranslator is run by volunteers and requires no payment although a donation to this worthy website is definitely worth giving.